gbv/login-server/README.md

 ALLOWED_ORIGINS=
 # required for some strategies to enable production mode, default: development
 NODE_ENV=production
+# strongly recommended, imprint and privacy URLs for footer and clients
+IMPRINT_URL=
+PRIVACY_URL=
 # recommended, secret used by the session
 SESSION_SECRET=
 # optional, maximum number of days a session is valid (rolling), default: 30